Waxing gibbous moon: All you need to know

 Zachery Cooley captured a daytime waxing gibbous moon from Arches National Park, Utah, USA

-Zachery Cooley captured a waxing gibbous moon from Arches National Park, Utah, USA, in the daytime.
+Zachery Cooley captured a waxing gibbous moon in the afternoon from Arches National Park, Utah, USA.
+The featured image shows the moon through a gap in a rock wall, making it appear like a giant eye looking back at you.
 (Image credit: Zachery Cooley/APOD)

 A waxing gibbous moon consists of two terms: waxing and gibbous.